euhiemf/murkel/README.md

 ```

 Run the cli.coffee with coffeescript from the root folder.
-A folder named `static_site` will be created containing the same structure as `pages` but compiled by the templates in `scaffolding`.
+A folder named `static_site` will be created containing the same structure as `pages` but compiled by the templates in `scaffolding`. `assets` will also be copied over to `static_site` folder.